naveenzk/Desktop-Assistant/README.md

 # 🧠 Man – Your Personal Desktop Assistant

-This project is a Python-based desktop voice assistant named **Man**, designed to perform a wide variety of tasks using natural language commands.
+This project is a Python-based desktop voice assistant named **MAN**, designed to perform a wide variety of tasks using natural language commands.

 The assistant combines: